polakowo/datadocs/docs/big-data/data-ingestion.md

     - Can deliver in-order, persistent, scalable messaging.
     - Capable of supporting message throughput of thousands of messages per second.
     - Can handle these messages with very low latency of the range of milliseconds.
-    - Resistant to node failures within a cluster.
+    - Resilient to node failures and supports automatic recovery (using ZooKeeper)
     - Kafka's performance is effectively constant with respect to data size.
 - APIs:
     - Producer API: allows an application to publish a stream of records to one or more topics.